top of page

 Growing up, there was major risk involved when not doing the right thing, in the right way, at the right time, with just the right attitude.

-Repeatedly, I would try to figure out what the dance step of the day was, as the emotional climate in our home could change quickly and frequently.
-It was like tip-toeing through a minefield, never knowing if I was about to detonate someone’s anger.
+Repeatedly, I tried to figure out what the dance step of the day was, as the emotional climate in our home could change quickly and frequently.
+It was like tip-toeing through a minefield, never knowing if I was about to detonate someone’s wrath.
 This put me on high alert.

-Right seemed right, but right was also wrong often in our household.
-About the time I was sure I had something figured out, I was shocked to find I had it totally wrong.
+Right seemed right, but right was often wrong in our household.
+Just about the time I was sure I had something figured out, I was shocked to find I had it totally wrong.
 At least, that is what I was told.

 A prime example of this recurring phenomenon was when I received instruction on how to clean the house.
 The proper way was to dust the furniture first, then vacuum the floors.
 Careful to follow that guidance so as not to get into trouble, I was stunned when lambasted over doing my chores.
 As instructed.
 Suddenly, without warning or retraining, the protocol had changed.